GioF71/upmpdcli-docker/README.md

 OPENHOME||Enable OpenHome services (`0`/`1`), defaults to `1`
 OH_PRODUCT_ROOM||Sets `ohproductroom`, defaults to same value calculated for AV_FRIENDLY_NAME if upnp-av is enabled UPRCL_ENABLE||Enable local music support (uprcl).
+Set to `yes` to enable RADIOS_ENABLE||Enable Radios plugin.
+Set to `yes` to enable BBC_ENABLE||Enable BBC plugin.
+Set to `yes` to enable BBC_PROGRAMME_DAYS||Past days in BBC Sounds catalog listing.
+This controls how many days are listed in the station displays.
-Set to `yes` to enable RADIO_BROWSER_ENABLE||Enable the Radio Browser plugin.
+RADIO_BROWSER_ENABLE||Enable the Radio Browser plugin.
 Set to `yes` to enable SUBSONIC_ENABLE||Enable the Subsonic plugin.
 Set to `yes` to enable SUBSONIC_AUTOSTART||Autostart SubSonic plugin if set to `1`